 X.1.1.3 Medication Administration Informer

-The Medication Administration Informer provides, by pushing a FHIR resource), a report of the outcome of a planned administration: whether the administration was effectively performed, and the actual time of administration, the performer, any additional information, etc.
+The Medication Administration Informer provides, by pushing a FHIR resource, a report of the outcome of a planned administration: whether the administration was effectively performed, and the actual time of administration, the performer, any additional information, etc.

-It also publishes a report of unplanned administrations.
+It also publishes a report of unplanned administrations if such unplanned administrations occur

 X.1.1.4 Medication Administration Consumer

 The Medication Administration Consumer receives the information about the Medication Administration.